KentThylstrupAdel/HomeLab/docs/10-scripting-and-automation.md

-# 10 - Scripting and Automation
+# Scripting and Automation

-## Overview
+## Purpose

-This section documents scripting and automation developed as part of the HomeLab.
+Scripting is being introduced into the homelab to automate operational tasks that do not necessarily fit naturally into Ansible, Kubernetes manifests or other existing automation tooling.

-Python is a developing skill in this project.
-Rather than focusing on standalone programming exercises, the goal is to use Python to solve practical infrastructure and operational tasks within the HomeLab.
+Python is currently a developing skill for me.
+The focus is on learning it through practical infrastructure tasks rather than standalone programming exercises.

-The scripts are located in the [`scripts/`](../scripts/) directory.

 ## Current Scripts

 ### Kubernetes Health Check

-**Script:** `k8s_status.py`
+**Location:** `scripts/k8s_status.py`

-The Kubernetes health check is the first Python utility developed for the HomeLab.
+The Kubernetes health check is the first Python utility developed for the homelab.

-It uses `kubectl` to retrieve information from the Kubernetes cluster as JSON and evaluates the health of nodes and pods.
+It queries the Kubernetes cluster through `kubectl`, retrieves cluster data as JSON and evaluates the health of nodes and pods.

-The script currently supports:

-- Checking the health of all Kubernetes nodes and pods
-- Checking nodes only
-- Checking pods only
+Current functionality includes:

+- Cluster-wide node and pod health checks
+- Individual node or pod checks
-- Checking pods within a specific namespace
+- Pod health checks for a specific namespace
-- Listing available namespaces
+- Namespace discovery
-- Recognising successfully completed Kubernetes Jobs
+- Handling of successfully completed Kubernetes Jobs
-- Returning an exit code indicating whether the health check succeeded or failed
+- Exit codes for use by other automation

-### Usage
+## Usage

 Check the complete cluster: